enrollment

 *Instruments, stands, black music binders, some supplemental music books, accessories, repairs, and performance attire not included.

-STUDENT ID & WONDER T-SHIRT COST: New registered students will receive a picture ID and Wonder Homeschool Day Tees at no cost to families.
+STUDENT ID & WONDER T-SHIRT COST: New registered students will receive a picture ID and Wonder Tees at no cost to families.

 Lost IDs will be replaced for $5 each.